FEBRUARY 2019 READING WRAP UP

 The first one is Sullivan’s Island which I found really entertaining and humorous.
 It’s rare for me to really genuinely like the main character of the books I’m reading and I found the main character in the book really likeable and rational.
 The rest of the characters are believable and all throughout, you will understand where they’re coming from.

-The second one is connected to the first book and this is Beyond the Chocolate War.
+The second one is Beyond the Chocolate War.
 I honestly felt like I didn’t read a book at all when I read this.
 It’s one of the stories that makes you feel like you’re watching it as a film on Netflix while you’re alone in your room with your computer.
 I love that there are slits of geniuses in the characters and the overall plot.
 Even though the entirety of the story wouldn’t actually happen in real life, you will understand why the characters acted the way they did in the book.

 The third and last one is Small Wonder which is a nonfiction book about the amazing story of the Volkswagen.
 It is a long serious book but an entertaining one.
 I’ve learned so much just reading it and I got to see some insights of Adolf Hitler as he decided the fate of the people’s car.
 It’s a slow-paced book but worth it until the end.

 Top February 2019 Books

 So now, I’m picking my top 3 for the month of February and how I picked these books depended on how I enjoyed them, how they’re written and how they impacted me.